gkruiger/arrowrace/README.md

 );
 ```

-If you want to know more about epsilon, learning rate and/or discount: Google is your friend while playing around with it.
+If you want to know more about epsilon, learning rate and/or discount: I suggest you play & google around.

 If you want to play around with the rewards, these can be easily found in the code.
 Current settings:
 - Crash: -100